Login / Logout

 It is important to understand that Recognition by the Aikikai Hombu is quite different from Membership of the IAF.
 At present the IAF has a rule that only one organisation from each country may be a member, but the Aikikai recognizes any aikido organization that fulfills the conditions for Recognition.

 An important task of the Congress is to elect the officials who manage the day-to-day operations of the IAF.
 In between Congresses, the federation is managed by these officials: the Chairman, Vice-Chairman, General Secretary, Treasurer, Assistant General Secretary and four other members.
-In addition a non-voting Technical Council is appointed by the IAF President, who is Doshu.
+In addition a non-voting Senior Council and Technical Council are appointed by the IAF President, who is Doshu.

 The last Directing Committee Meeting took place from September 8 till september 12 in Cluj-Napoca, Romania.
 An aikido training seminar was held during the latter part of the meeting, with classes given by Mitsuteru Ueshiba, Waka Sensei, Chrisrian Tissier Shihan, Ulf Evenas Shihan, together with other members of the IAF Directing Committee who are ranked 6th dan and 7th dan.
 Tony Smibert Shihan was also expected to attend, but he encountered some unexpected health problems and was unfortunately absent.
 (He has now recovered.)
 The training session was organized by Aikido Aikikai Foundation of Romania, headed by Dorin Marchis and was atternded by 450 participants.
 The IAF would like to offer thanks for Mr Marchis and his colleagues in the AAFR, for the excellent organization of the events.